dixonliang/haskell_probability/README.md

 ## Set Up and Background

 This repo contains two files that can be loaded by the user: "Coin.hs" and "MontyHallAdj.hs".
 In order to use these files, the probaility Package for Haskell from Hackage will need to be imported.
-I recommend using Cabal.
+I recommend using Cabal to import the package.

 ## Monty Hall Problem